AI in Project Management: Features Guide.

 - A task has been “in progress” for twice its estimated duration → AI flags it as at risk

-- A team member has 40 hours of tasks due this week → AI identifies the overload
+- A team member has 40 hours of tasks due this week but only 32 hours of capacity → AI identifies the overload before anyone burns out

 How to use it: Most tools surface this in project dashboards.
-Enable notifications for at-risk items so you catch them early.
+Enable notifications for at-risk items so you catch problems when they’re still small.
+The value compounds over time as AI learns your team’s patterns — it starts predicting which types of tasks your team consistently underestimates.

 5. Natural language project queries

-Instead of building complex filters and reports, ask your PM tool questions in plain English.
+Instead of building complex filters and custom reports, ask your PM tool questions in plain English.

 What it does: You type “What tasks are overdue in Project X?” or “Show me everything assigned to the design team due this month” and get an instant answer.